Skip to main content

 Last update:

-If you need to manage the resources of another account, project, pool or under a different service user, change the authorization details.
+If you need to manage resources of another account, project, pool, or use another service user, change your authentication credentials.

-The process of changing data depends on how you have configured OpenStack API authorization:
+The process of changing credentials depends on how you configured OpenStack API authentication:

 1. Open the CLI.